nih-cfde/training-and-engagement/docs/Kids-First/Exploring-Data-in-the-KF-Portal/KF_8_Resetting.md

 Change the parameters of a filter
 ---------------------------------

-If still want to filter by age range, but to use different ages, we could do so in query bar by clicking the small arrow next to the age range.
+If we still want to filter by age range, but use different ages, we could do so in the query bar by clicking the small arrow next to the age range.
 A pop up with the same selection box we saw before will appear, and let us change our selections: